TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Introduction

-Although our partition strategies can remove empty regions, there are still several challenges.
-Specifically, the partition strategies can generate many (e.g., 3,000+) small data blocks with totally different shapes (e.g., 10 different shapes), whereas the SZ compressor performs poorly on relatively small data sets.
-This is because the SZ compressor uses thousands of Huffman trees to encode these small blocks separately, leading to a low encoding efficiency.
-A naive solution to the heavy Huffman encoding cost is to linearize/merge the thousands of small blocks into fewer larger blocks and then pass these larger blocks to SZ.
-This approach can reduce the overhead of the Huffman trees for encoding and hence increase the amount of data encoded together.
+Another challenge is that the partition strategies can generate many (e.g., 3,000+) small data blocks, whereas the SZ compressor performs poorly on small data sets because of the Huffman encoding cost (will be detailed in Section~\ref{sec:sle}).
+TAC's solution to the heavy Huffman encoding cost is to linearize/merge the small blocks and then pass these merged blocks to SZ.
+This approach can reduce the cost of the Huffman encoding.
+However, \textsc{TAC} still faces a critical limitation: most of the merged small blocks are not adjacent in the original dataset, leading to rapid changes in the data values between these non-neighboring blocks, which can negatively impact the accuracy of SZ's predictor.

-However, \textsc{TAC} still has two limitations: (1) Most of the merged small blocks are not adjacent in the original dataset, leading to rapid changes in the data values at the boundaries of these non-neighboring blocks, which impacts the accuracy of SZ's predictor negatively.
-(2) Although we can compress data blocks with the same shape together, the SZ compressor must be called multiple times for each shape, resulting in the inevitable low performance of Huffman encoding.
-To address these limitations, we further optimize \textsc{TAC} to \textsc{TAC+} by designing a Shared Huffman Encoding (SHE) approach for the SZ compressor.
+To address the limitations, we further optimize \textsc{TAC} to \textsc{TAC+} by designing a Shared Huffman Encoding (SHE) approach for the SZ compressor.
 This approach allows individual predictions for each small block while being encoded using a single shared Huffman tree, which can improve the prediction accuracy and compression ratio accordingly.